 In this post, I’m going to be comparing the Garmin Approach S60 watch to the Vivoactive 3, the Fenix 5, and the Apple Watch.
 I’ll be covering what is best for golf and also show you the cheapest place to pick them up.

 In short, here is how the S60 stacks up to the Vivoactive, Fenix, and Apple: All 4 of these watches are high quality and we’d definitely recommend having some sort of range finder on the course.
-The Vivoactive and the Fenix are essentially the same golf watch and we’d recommend the Vivoactive 3 since it’s cheaper.
+The Vivoactive and the Fenix are essentially the same golf watch and we’d recommend the Vivoactive 4 since it’s cheaper (and the same price as the 3).
 If you want the most golf features possible we’d recommend the Garmin S60.

 If that’s all you were looking for then great.
-If you’d like to know what our favorite golf GPS is, you can see our full list here.
+If you’d like to know what our favorite golf GPS is, you can see best golf GPS watch here.

 The Apple Watch